-Water means provision of and access to clean, fresh potable water of a drinkable temperature which is free from contamination and provided in a suitable manner, in sufficient volume, and at suitable intervals to at all times maintain normal hydration for the age, species, condition, size and types of each animal, except as otherwise prescribed by a veterinarian or as dictated by naturally occurring states of hibernation.
-An animal confined outdoors shall have a continuous supply of clean, fresh, and potable water, unless the animal is under direct supervision.
+Water means provision of and access to clean, fresh potable water of a drinkable temperature which is free from contamination and provided in a suitable manner, in sufficient volume, and at suitable intervals to at all times maintain normal hydration for the age, species, condition, size and types of each Animal, except as otherwise prescribed by a Veterinarian or as dictated by naturally occurring states of hibernation.
+An Animal confined outdoors shall have a continuous supply of clean, fresh, and potable water.

 Sec.
-14-27.
-Violations of article; penalties.
+14-27. - Violations of Article; Penalties.

-The provisions of this article, other than provisions relating to the performance of duties by county officers, law enforcement officers or employees, may be enforced as provided in section 1-8 of this Code, as well as by any other means legally available to the county.
+The provisions of this Article, other than provisions relating to the performance of duties by County officers, law enforcement officers or employees, may be enforced as provided in Sec.
+1-8 of this Code, as well as by any other means legally available to the County.

 Sec.
-14-28.
-Areas embraced.
+14-28. - Areas Embraced.

-All territory within the legal boundaries of Pinellas County, Florida, including all incorporated and unincorporated areas, shall be embraced by the provisions of this article.
+All territory within the legal boundaries of Pinellas County, Florida, including all incorporated and unincorporated areas, shall be embraced by the provisions of this Article.

 Sec.
-14-29.
-Pet dealerships; kennels; and hobby breeders.
+14-29. - Pet Dealerships and Kennels.